thihara/thihara.github.io/_posts/2017-06-15-Django-Newrelic.md

 ---
 layout: post
-title: Setting up NewRelic on a Django app deployed on Apache using mod_wsgi
+title: Setting up NewRelic on a Django app deployed on Apache HTTPD using mod_wsgi
 ---

 New Relic is normally pretty easy to integrate and doesn't require any code modifications - at least it didn't when I